Recursive Rules with Aggregation: A Simple Unified Semantics

-This definition ensures that hypotheses, and hence rule bodies, are monotonic with respect to positive occurrences of atoms, in the sense that truthifying a positive occurrence of an atom in a hypothesis (that is, changing the truth value of the atom to \T) cannot un-truthify the hypothesis (that is, change truth value of the hypothesis from \T).
-In general, any occurrence \m{A} of a predicate atom in a hypothesis \m{H} (including any comparison involving any aggregation) is a positive occurrence if \m{H} can be determined to be monotonic with respective to \m{A}.
-For example, if predicate \m{P} holds for only positive numbers, then \m{P(X)} is a positive occurrence in $\co{sum}\ \{X: P(X)\} > k$.
+This definition conservatively ensures that hypotheses are monotonic with respect to positive occurrences of predicate atoms, i.e., making a positive occurrence of a predicate atom in a hypothesis true cannot make the hypothesis change from true.
+This definition can be extended so that any occurrence \m{A} of a predicate atom in a hypothesis \m{H} is a {\em positive occurrence} if \m{H} can be determined to be monotonic with respective to \m{A}.
+For example, if predicate \co{p} holds for only non-negative numbers, then \co{p(x)} is a positive occurrence in \co{sum \{x:~p(x)\} \GT k}.

 The {\em dependency graph} $\dg(\pgm)$ of program $\pgm$ is a directed graph with a node for each predicate of $\pgm$, and an edge from $Q$ to $P$ labeled positive (respectively, non-positive) if a rule whose conclusion contains $Q$ has a hypothesis that contains a positive (respectively, non-positive) occurrence of an atom for $P$.
 If there is a path from $Q$ to $P$ in $\dg(\pgm)$, then $Q$ {\em depends on} $P$ in $\pgm$.
 If the node for $P$ is in a cycle containing a non-positive edge in $\dg(\pgm)$, then $P$ has {\em circular non-positive dependency} in $\pgm$.